ArthurClemens/dialogic/packages/dialogic-react/README.md

 | `props`      | `object`               | No           | Props to pass to the dialog.                                                                                                                                                                               | None              |
 | `beforeShow` | `() => void`           | No           | Function called just before instance.show() is called.
 This moment could be used to store the current scroll position.                                                                                     | None              |
 | `beforeHide` | `() => void`           | No           | Function called just before instance.hide() is called.
 This moment could be used to resstore the scroll position.                                                                                          | None              |

-##### Good to know

-To improve stability when quickly toggling showing/hiding (which can happen with frantically navigating back and forth in the browser), set dialogic option `queued` to `true`.

 ##### Calling show and hide directly